Democracy Holiday

 • Make the regular March Primary Election a state holiday or hold the election over a two-day weekend

-The March Primary Election in California is held on the first Tuesday after the first Monday in March in even-numbered years, between March 2 and 8, depending upon the year.
+The March Primary Election in California is held on the first Tuesday after the first Monday in March in presidential election years between March 2 and 8, depending upon the year, and after the first Monday in June in governor election years, between June 2 and 8, depending upon the year..

 California could make it easier to vote on that Tuesday by making it a state holiday, equivalent to other state holidays.
 At the same time, because the March Primary is not consolidated with Federal elections, California is not constrained by holding the election on a Tuesday.
 Therefore, California could also move its primary elections to a full weekend and hold a two-day, weekend election (something I sponsored as a City Councilmember for a Santa Monica special election in 2003).

-The practice of holding elections on Tuesdays originated when the United States was largely an agrarian society and people often traveled at least a day to vote.
+The practice of holding elections on Tuesdays originated when the United States was largely an agrarian society and people often traveled from rural areas to the county seat at least a day to vote.
 Tuesday elections allowed people to go to church on Sundays and return home for market day on Wednesdays.

 Today we live in a very different world and don’t need to be constrained by 19th century realities that no longer apply today.